Onset of color transparency in holographic light-front QCD: Form factors and parton distributions in light-front QCD LFFFPD

-The DYW expression for the form factor can be written in impact space by Fourier transforming \req{DYW} in momentum space to impact transverse space~\cite{Soper:1976jc}.
-This is a convenient form to obtain the impact dependent representation of GPDs~\cite{Burkardt:2000za}, but also for the holographic mapping of AdS results to LF physics, since the form factor can be expressed in terms of the product of LFWFS with identical variables~\cite{Brodsky:2006uqa}.
-To this purpose, we express \req{DYW} in terms of $n\! - \!
-1$ independent transverse impact variables $\mbf{b}_{\perp j}$, $j = 1,2,\dots,n-1$, conjugate to the relative transverse momentum coordinate $\mbf{k}_{\perp j}$, and label by $n$ the active charged parton which interacts with the current.
-Using the Fourier expansion
+The DYW expression for the FF can be expressed in the impact space by Fourier transforming Equation \req{DYW} in momentum space to impact transverse space~\cite{Soper:1976jc}.
+This is a convenient form to obtain the impact dependent representation of the generalized parton distributions (GPDs)~\cite{Burkardt:2000za,Burkardt:2002hr}, but~also for the holographic mapping of anti-de-Sitter (AdS) results to LF physics, since the DYW FF can be expressed in terms of the product of LFWFS with identical variables~\cite{Brodsky:2006uqa}.
+To~this purpose, Equation \req{DYW} is rewritten in terms of $n\! - \!
+1$ independent transverse impact variables, $\mbf{b}_{\perp j}$, $j = 1,2,\dots,n-1$, conjugate to the relative transverse momentum coordinate, ${\mbf{k}_{\perp j}}$, and~label by $n$ the active charged parton which interacts with the current.
+Using the Fourier expansion,